Really Long Title for a Really Good Book December 30, 2011

 Cryoburn by Lois McMaster Bujold December 28, 2011

 I can’t help but enjoy any book that starts out with a really good hallucination.
 Cryoburn does, and it just gets better as it goes along.
 The hallucination is a allergic drug reaction and the protagonist really isn’t any kind of addict (I know you think this will be dull, but trust me).
-He’s an interstellar diplomat named Miles Vorkosigan making an exploratory foray into a world his Emperor (and uncle, if I remember right) is interested in.
+He’s an interstellar diplomat named Miles Vorkosigan making an exploratory foray into a world his Emperor (and cousin, if I remember right) is interested in.

 The whole world is nearly a giant frozen mausoleum.
 Seriously.